Contemporary Art Museum of Uzbekistan: Founding history

 The House-Museum of musician Komiljon Otaniyozov in Urgench.

 Description of the Museum

-The permanent exhibitions showcase approximately 3,000 works of painting, graphics, and sculpture created by over 200 artists from various schools and movements who have left their mark on the cultural heritage of Uzbekistan.
+The permanent exhibitions showcase approximately 3,000 works of painting, graphics, and sculpture created by over 200 artists from various artistic movements who have left their mark on the cultural heritage of Uzbekistan.

-The museum's doors are open not only to Uzbek artists but also to artists from other nations and cultures.
-Joint exhibitions have been held here with representatives from Japan, the People's Republic of China, Poland, Switzerland, and other countries.
+The museum exhibition program is open not only to Uzbek artists, but also to artists from other nations and cultures.
+Joint exhibitions have been held here with artists from Japan, the People's Republic of China, Poland, Switzerland, Italy, the United States, and other countries.

 The museum consists of 4 halls: